-- 1. It is appropriate to use the DEER water heater calculator version 4.2 for estimating annual energy used for gas water heaters and electric heat pump water heaters. - 2.
-If a utility's analysis shows bill savings for the vast majority of its customers on pro-electrification TOU rates, or any available TOU rate, then a rate adjustment should not be required from that utility. - 3.
+1. It is appropriate to use the DEER water heater calculator version 4.2 for estimating annual energy used for gas water heaters and electric heat pump water heaters.

+- 2. If a utility's analysis shows bill savings for the vast majority of its customers on pro-electrification TOU rates, or any available TOU rate, then a rate adjustment should not be required from that utility. - 3.
 It is reasonable to assume no load shifting potential in reviewing the utilities' study findings. - 4.
 It is reasonable to assume no behavioral changes from the customer in reviewing the utilities' study findings. - 5.
 It is reasonable that bill impacts should be evaluated primarily for customers who are not on the CARE/FERA and/or Medical Baseline program. - 6.
 It is reasonable to assume tank temperature settings of 125°F for the analysis. - 7.
-It is reasonable to assume that a customer replacing a gas water heater will install an electric heat pump water heater of a similar tank size.

-- 8. It is reasonable to assume a UEF of 0.56 for the gas water heater that would expectedly be replaced by a customer with an electric heat pump water heater. - 9.
+It is reasonable to assume that a customer replacing a gas water heater will install an electric heat pump water heater of a similar tank size. - 8.
+It is reasonable to assume a UEF of 0.56 for the gas water heater that would expectedly be replaced by a customer with an electric heat pump water heater. - 9.
 It is reasonable to assume a UEF of 3.3 for the electric heat pump water heater in studying the impact on customer bills when switching from a gas water heater. - 10.
 It is appropriate to consider bill impacts in every climate zone. - 11.
 It is reasonable to direct Energy Division staff overseeing implementation of current and future heat pump water heater programs, including but not limited to the TECH Initiative and the heat pump water heater incentives under SGIP, to direct the implementer of these programs to ensure that customers who are switching to electric heat pump water heaters are educated regarding available electric rates that may result in bill savings. - 12.
 It is reasonable to encourage PG&E, SCE and SDG&E to educate customers about the bill impact of their rate choices when opting for an electric heat pump water incentivized through ratepayer-funded programs. - 13.
 PG&E's E-ELEC rate satisfies the requirements of D.21-11-002 OP 4.
 PG&E is not required to propose a new rate adjustment in a future Rate Design Window filing. - 14.
 SCE's recently approved baseline adjustment for TOU-D-4to9 and TOU-D-5to8 under D.22-08-001 satisfies the requirements of D.21-11-002 OP 4.
 SCE is not required to propose a new rate adjustment in a future Rate Design Window filing. - 15.
 SDG&E TOU-DR1 rate satisfies the requirements of D.21-11-002 OP 4.
 SDG&E is not required to propose a new rate adjustment in a future Rate Design Window filing. - 16.
-It is reasonable that SDG&E submit a Tier-1 informational AL estimating the bill impact for customers switching from gas water heater to electric heat pump water heater using its TOU ELEC rate with the inputs and assumptions specified in this Resolution within 90 days of the issuance of this Resolution. - 17.
-We find it reasonable that ED staff revisit the data requirements adopted under E-5105 to include information regarding type of water heaters and rate choices in customer households, and determine the best strategy for collecting this information.
+It is reasonable that SDG&E submit a Tier-1 informational AL estimating the bill impact for customers switching from gas water heater to electric heat pump water heater using the TOU E-ELEC rate, when approved, with the inputs and assumptions specified in this Resolution.